-Young people tend to recover from injury quickly and feel they may feel they are indestructible but care should be taken to develop good exercise habits.
+Young people tend to recover from injury quickly and may feel that they’re indestructible, but care should be taken to develop good exercise habits.

-We can all remember an old fall off a bike, rugby or football injury that seemed to get better at the time but has returned to haunt us as we get older.
+We can all remember falling off a bike or getting a rugby or football injury and recovering quickly at the time, but the damage may return to haunt us as we get older.

-Looking after young sports people is an investment in their future health and ability to continue to enjoy sports long into the future.
+Our osteopaths can help get them on the right track and encourage them to adopt good exercise habits, early on in life.
+Looking after young sportspeople is an investment in their future health and ability to continue to enjoy sports long in the future.

 A check-up at a sports injury clinic can be particularly helpful during pre-event training, to identify problems and prevent injury.
 Early intervention is the key to good tissue health and repair, should an injury occur.

-Robert Chernick is a specialist in treating Sports Injuries with a background in Biomechanics, Exercise prescription and Sports Science which he studied at The University of Leeds.
+Robert Chernick is a specialist in treating sports injuries with a background in biomechanics, exercise prescription and sports science which he studied at The University of Leeds.
+However all of our osteopath’s have training and experience in treating minor sports injuries.